-2 Anti-Virus Signatures
+2.2 Anti-Virus Signatures

 Anti-virus software comprises a wide range of different analysis and detection techniques, including batch processing, on-access analysis, behavioral blocking and scheduled updating of signatures.
-While the underlying analysis engines often build on sophisticated concepts, such as bytecode interpreters [30] and other Turing-complete representations [5], the actual signature matching typically boils down to three basic strategies: byte patterns, hash sums, and in the widest sense of the word, heuristics.
-In the following, we describe each of these strategies in more detail to set the scope for our approach of deriving signatures.
+While the underlying analysis engines often build on sophisticated concepts, such as bytecode interpreters [42] and other Turing-complete representations [8], the actual signature matching typically boils down to three basic strategies: byte patterns, hash sums, and in the widest sense of the phrase, similarity measures.
+In the following, we describe each of these strategies in more detail to identify types that are suitable for malicious markers and set the scope for our approach of deriving signatures.

-2.1 Signatures based on Byte Patterns
+2.2.1 Signatures based on Byte Patterns

 The most common strategy for signature-based detection is the use of byte patterns.
 These signatures contain one or more constant sequence of bytes, possibly separated by gaps of varying size, that need to match with the content of a file to trigger a detection.
-These signatures can be efficiently matched using classic string-processing techniques, such as the Aho-Corasick algorithm [1, 15].
+These signatures can be efficiently matched using classic string-processing techniques, such as the Aho-Corasick algorithm [1, 22].
 To this end, sets of strings are represented as a Trie that serves as a finite state machine for determining matches.
 This representation allows to efficiently model wildcards, ranges and character classes, thereby providing capabilities similar to those of regular expressions.

 Example of byte patterns.
-The open-source scanner ClamAV defines a simple format for representing byte patterns, including disjunctions (aa|bb), gaps {n-m}, wildcards '?' and character classes [41].
+The open-source scanner ClamAV defines a simple format for representing byte patterns, including disjunctions (aa|bb), gaps {n-m}, wildcards '?' and character classes [57].
 Figure 1(a) shows a simplified version of such a signature for the Virut malware family.
 While ClamAV can generally match arbitrary data, in case of the provided example the signature describes x86 code that corresponds to a simple decryption routine.
 Figure 1(b) shows one instance matched by the above signature.